UO-CIS211/quadtree/docs/HOWTO.md

 Instead of postfix notation, for quadtrees it will be more convenient to use prefix notation, in which the parent node appears before its children.
+We will order the quadrants of each region clockwise from the top left:  NW, NE, SE, SW.
 If we represent an 8x8 grid by GBBWW (a grey node with two black quadrants and two white quadrants), we will know when we encounter the first B that it represents a whole 4x4 quadrant of solid black, rather than a smaller region.
 We could build up the quadtree representation and then use it to fill a grid, but we could also skip the quadtree representation and fill the grid directly from the linear representation.

 Consider again the grid above.
 The first few characters of its linearized quadtree would be GGBGBBWB.